mhoehle/hoehleatsu.github.io/_posts/2021-05-12-socroulette.md

 Since the past partitions contain the last 4 weeks, students who have not been in a group so far are assigned a value of one time difference more than the last possible meeting opportunity.
 In the specific example this corresponds to $7\cdot (4 + 1) = 35$ days.
 It thus seems natural to choose the groups, s.t. they do not contain pairs, which have already met in the past.
-However, for given size of the population, group sizes and meeting histories, this might not be possible to achieve altogether, so a more flexible criterion is to maximize the sum of distance since the last meet over all pairs in the same group of the partition.
+However, for given size of the population, group sizes and meeting histories, this might not be possible to achieve altogether, so a more flexible criterion is to maximize the sum of distance since the last meet over all pairs in the same group.

 ```r